 Collaboration with Home Health and Palliative Care

-When looking for assistance for yourself or a loved one, it is essential to understand the scope of services that are available.
-It is also important to understand who pays for each service- medical insurance, private pay or Long Term Care (LTC) insurance.
+When looking for home care in Raleigh, NC or the surrounding area for yourself or a loved one, it is essential to understand the scope of services that are available.
+It is also important to understand who pays for each service – medical insurance, private pay or Long Term Care (LTC) insurance.
 If you have LTC insurance, contact your agent for the specifics of your policy.
 There are countless varieties of this kind of insurance.

 Home Care provides services that enable clients to remain in their homes.
 These services include: